GrantMeStrength/retro/PDP/pdp.md

 I am fascinated by the PDP range on minicomputers, thanks to the [Seattle Living Computer Museum](https://livingcomputers.org) (now closed down) and the PiDP kits ([PiDP-11](https://obsolescence.wixsite.com/obsolescence/pidp-11) and [PiDP-8](https://obsolescence.wixsite.com/obsolescence/pidp-8)) from Oscar Vermeulen.

+If you prefer your retro computers in literary form, you should read [The Soul of a New Machine](https://www.amazon.com/The-Soul-of-New-Machine-audiobook/dp/B01FCTJCR0) which captures the era in an engrossing read.

 ![](pdp.jpg)

 I like reading about the PDP era, and playing with the two systems.
 The assembly langauge used by both (which can be entered using the switches, but that's crazy, use an assembler!) is clearly the grandparent of 680x0 and Intel languages.
 The operating systems they used clearly lead to CP/M, MS-DOS and UNIX.